 Once a decision is made about the type of case(s) to pursue, it will be important to envision the profile and circumstances of the ideal plaintiff, given the objectives.
 For example, would you like to include people of diverse professional backgrounds, to counter stereotypes about the type of individuals checked by the police?
 Would it be useful to look for cases of checks that take place at different times and locations, to argue against justifications that particular checks were related to a particular criminal act or public disturbance that took place at a given location?
 Do you want to focus on incidents that were witnessed by others or where there is some other available evidence that would help win a case in court?
+"Sometimes, we see people that want to pursue litigation but are not necessarily the best cases, which is unfortunate because it's this sense that there is injustice, but because you don't fit a mold, or aren't 'squeaky clean' in the words that the lawyers tend to use, you don't get to have justice.
+It can be quite detrimental in terms of how the courts perceive you.
+But also detrimental to people, if you are not seen as worthy of taking a case to court and getting justice."

 Local context and legal rules may limit the ability to select plaintiffs (and note that lawyers may not be allowed to directly solicit clients), and the very notion of selecting plaintiffs may be off-putting to activists who feel a moral obligation to fight for all those impacted by profiling.
-105 But these difficult choices may be important to the success of the undertaking.
+But these difficult choices may be important to the success of the undertaking.
 There may be individuals who should not, in normal circumstances, be included, such as persons without a regular legal status.
 In selecting clients, issues of vulnerability should also be considered in the face of possible smear tactics against plaintiffs.
 Advocacy and communications plans should formulate responses to hypothetical attacks in advance.
 Resilience and ability to cope with an extended and uncertain legal process are also factors to discuss frankly with potential clients.
 Special care is required with minors, whose parents must consent to their participation.
 Activists and lawyers need to plan for client care and ensure sufficient resources are available.